Manishearth/gstreamer-presentation/talk.md

 ♫

 Before we used an AppSrc for audio playback, we tried a BaseSrc.
 It had a pull-based model so we didn't need to handle the scheduling ourselves, however it ultimately ended up being a lot more code.
-Sebastian mentioned that AppSrc is much better suited for our use case -- we just need the ability to push buffers to the gstreamer pipeline -- so we switched.
+Sebastian mentioned that AppSrc is much better suited for our use case since we just need the ability to push buffers to the gstreamer pipeline; so we switched.
 The gstreamer-rs BaseSrc API, however, is quite nicely done using Rust traits.

 §§